 We began pondering this idea of breaks/brakes over the summer, as a way to honor the art of the pause—something we, as a forward-forward-forward moving culture have a difficult time embracing.

 We prodded our far-flung community of writers, movers and makers to consider springboarding off these ideas.
 In our call, we pondered how in life and art there are times when we are asked to hang out in the space between the last project and the next tour, the last paycheck and the next gig, yesterday’s thought and the next inspiration, the sentence that is written and the one yet to be.
-Such interstitial moments brought on by interruptions in life’s “main events” can be sites of wild discovery, worth lingering in or seeking out.
+Such interstitial moments brought on by interruptions in life’s “main events” can be sites of wild discovery,

 Three months later, an international movement has taken hold, bringing another layer of meaning to the concept of breaking, braking, and, well, being broke.
 As we put the finishing touches on this issue, thousands of people across the U.S. celebrated the two-month anniversary of the Occupy Wall Street movement with a Day of Action that generated, in turn, coordinated responses on the part of various municipal police forces.